 Besides Buffy, the other genre TV show that was huge and groundbreaking in the 90’s was The X-Files.
 I like The X-Files a lot, but I was never a super fan.
 I watched it sporadically, but particularly loved the standalone “Monster-of-the-Week” episodes.
 Like Buffy, the impact The X-Files had on genre TV was massive.
 Buffy and The X-Files paved the way for a lot of shows that would never had existed otherwise.
 One of those shows is Supernatural, one of my all time favorite shows and the show I’m going to talk about in this article.

 I remember Supernatural premiered on The CW shortly after Angel had been cancelled (Buffy ended it’s 7 year run on it’s own terms the year before).
 Buffy and Angel had a very specific style of fighting monsters.
 They never, or very rarely for most characters, fought the bad guys with modern weapons.
 It was all swords and crossbows and axes.
 I got used to that.
 THAT was how you fought monsters and demons.
 I remember seeing the promo for Supernatural and seeing these two pretty boy leads using GUNS to fight monsters, “fucking amateur hour”.
 Or so I thought.
 I blew the show off as a pale imitation of the BuffyVerse (I was still mourning Angel’s cancellation), but one day The CW caught my attention by showing the first 5 minuets of the pilot for Supernatural.
-I didn’t know what I was watching at the time but it caught my attention.
+I didn’t know what I was watching at the time, but it caught my attention.
 Here it is:

 (Sam and Dean on the road in the Impala)

 I didn’t fully commit until season 3.
 I had seen a few “monster of the week” episodes and really liked them.
-I bought the first 2 seasons on DVD as a Christmas present for my Dad and we ripped through them.
+So I bought the first 2 seasons on DVD as a Christmas present for my Dad and we ripped right through them.
 By the time season 3 premiered I was a full blown fan.
 Seasons 1 and 2 of Supernatural are solid and entertaining with a few excellent standouts.
-Nothing reinventing the wheel though.
-The first 2 seasons serve best to let you get to know Sam and Dean really well and set up mythology that comes into play later in the series.
+Nothing reinventing the wheel yet.
+The first 2 seasons serve best to let you get to know Sam and Dean very well and set up mythology that comes into play later in the series.
 You do not need to watch every episode in the first 2 seasons, I’ll have a list of the essential episodes of Seasons 1 and 2 at the end of the article.
 Season 3 is where Supernatural really comes into it’s own in a big way.
 Now that I’ve given you the set up, I’m going to tell you what makes this show great.

 (Jeffery Dean Morgan as John Winchester)

 When Sam was a baby and Dean was young boy, a demon came into their home one night and horribly murdered their mother.
 Their father John, a former marine, became obsessed with finding and hunting down the thing that killed his wife.
-I think John is definitely eligible for the ‘Terrible Fictional Father Award”, he basically raises his sons on the road teaching them the same monster hunting skills he learned after his wife’s bizarre death.
-Going from town to town, living out of motels, constantly changing schools as their father goes of to hunt gods knows what that goes bump in the night.
+I think John is definitely eligible for the ‘Terrible Fictional Father Award”, he basically raises his sons on the road, teaching them the same monster hunting skills he learned after his wife’s bizarre death.
+Going from town to town, living out of motels, constantly changing schools as their father goes off to hunt gods knows what that goes bump in the night.
 Get some fucking therapy and raise your goddamn kids!
 Don’t raise them in some horrible world of death and nightmares in your suicidal quest for revenge!
 Just become an alcoholic like a normal person!